olaservo/mcp-sampling-service/README.md

 # mcp-sampling-service

-🚧 **UNDER CONSTRUCTION: This package is currently being developed and its API may change.** 🚧
+🚧 **UNDER CONSTRUCTION: This package is currently being developed and its API may change.
+Not recommended to be used directly in any production apps!** 🚧

 A proof of concept for a flexible sampling strategy registry to use with the Model Context Protocol (MCP).